truenas/middleware/docs/userguide/truenas_network.rst

 prompt for a username, where the default username is *admin* and the password that you configured.
 Once you have logged into the management interface, you can change the administrative username as well as create additional users.

+Refer to :numref:`Figure %s: Launching the Java KVM Client <tn_IPMIdownload>` through :numref:`Figure %s: Continue Through this Screen <tn_IPMIcontinue>` in
-Refer to Figures 3.5h through 3.5k in :ref:`Out-of-Band Management` for additional instructions on how to configure the Java KVM Client used by the IPMI management interface.
+:ref:`Out-of-Band Management` for additional instructions on how to configure the Java KVM Client used by the IPMI management interface.

 .. index::Link Aggregations